tachiyomiorg/website/src/help/faq/README.md

 ### Miscellaneous

-#### I can't uninstall Tachiyomi
+#### Why can't I uninstall Tachiyomi?

 On **Android 10**, a bug was introduced which prevented users from uninstalling the app if the phone had a MicroSD card.
-To fix the issue, please remove the MicroSD card from phone first, then uninstall Tachiyomi.
+To fix the issue, please remove the MicroSD card from the phone first, then uninstall Tachiyomi.

 #### What happened to the F-Droid version?